adra-dev/buzz_data/README.md

         - We need to review this point after gathering the data and making the EDA.
 4. Relevant
     - Why are you setting the goal that you’re setting?
-        - For using the right model to achive the right prediction system.
+        - Create a linear regresion model and predict new values.
+        - Create data visualization.
 5. Time-Bound
     - 24 days from 20/January/2024 to 12/February/2024

 # Links
-This part is the bibliographic reference of this proyect.
+This part is the bibliographic reference of this project.

 Dataset:
     https://www.kaggle.com/datasets/m000sey/save-the-honey-bees/data